According to the TSA, there are over 15 forms of ID that are acceptable to fly with, but does this include a birth certificate?

 You should also arrive at least two hours before your flight due to the time the process will take.

-Can You Fly With an Expired License?
+You Might Be Able to Fly With an Expired License

 You can fly with an expired license only under certain circumstances.